 - Then at dawn, the Lord gives them something to eat: first fish and bread he cooked for them on his own charcoal fire, and then some of the fish he provided them in the miraculous catch of 153 large fish they dragged to shore.

 - Our Lord’s concern is so homely.
 He wants to make sure they are fed.
-Then he turns to something very serious and deep: Peter’s love, his vocation to lead Christ’s Church through service, and his future martyrdom.
+Then he turns to something very serious and deep: Peter’s love, his vocation of service to lead Christ’s Church, and his future martyrdom.

 Doctrine: The apostles and disciples as witnesses of the Resurrection